Alexandria: Past Futures

 Sarah Rifky, curatorial advisor, curator at the Institute for Contemporary Art at Virginia Commonwealth University and PhD candidate at the Massachusetts Institute of Technology

-In parallel to the exhibition, two artist residency programmes, a series of workshops, study visits, meetings and conferences in the cities of the different partners involved will examine the multiple challenges faced by the arts, heritage and cities through the symbolic and historical lens of the city of Alexandria, analyzing its influences on urban development across the Mediterranean and beyond.
+In parallel to the exhibition, two artist residency programmes, a series of workshops, study visits, meetings and conferences in the cities of the different partners involved examine the multiple challenges faced by the arts, heritage and cities through the symbolic and historical lens of the city of Alexandria, analyzing its influences on urban development across the Mediterranean and beyond.

 Some perspectives on proposed artworks for the exhibition :